Hendejac/Hendejac.github.io/index.md

 [Predicting the Survival of Passengers on the Titanic using Machine Learning](https://hendejac.github.io/titanic_ml/)

-*In this short project I used machine learning to predict the survival of Titanic passengers with a success rate of 87%.
+*In this short project, I used machine learning to predict the survival of Titanic passengers with a success rate of 87%.
 The dataset was obtained from Kaggle.*

 # Background

 I will earn my Ph.
 D. in Pharmaceutical Sciences on Oct.
-22nd from the Univeristy of Maryland Baltimore performing molecular dynamics (MD) simulations to aid the development and discovery of novel drugs.
+22nd from the University of Maryland Baltimore performing molecular dynamics (MD) simulations to aid the development and discovery of novel drugs.
-My research uses a specialized type of MD simulations that allow for the titration of acid and basic residues during the progression of MD process and is known as Continuous-Constant pH Molecular Dyanmics (CpHMD).
+My research uses a specialized type of MD simulations that allow for the titration of acid and basic residues during the progression of MD process and is known as Continuous-Constant pH Molecular Dynamics (CpHMD).
-My graduate work has exposed me to many computational skills relevant in Data Science such as machine learning, statistical analysis, and managing large quantities of data.
+My graduate work has exposed me to many computational skills relevant to Data Science such as machine learning, statistical analysis, and managing large quantities of data.

 # First Author Publications
 ### 2021